dabudke/modkit-website/index.md

 hero_size: is_large
 ---

-## What is Ally
+## What is Ally?

-Ally is a Discord bot, written in Discord.JS and is ready to server you and your community!
+Ally is a Discord bot, written in Discord.JS and is ready to serve you and your community!

+## Who is Ally?

+Ally itself is a friendly Discord bot,